Puerto Rico corporate bank accounts in 2023

 Bank insists that the bank signatory travel to Puerto Rico for a one hour bank interview.

-Healy Consultants Group PLC’s Client travel policy will apply.
+Healy Consultants Group’s Client travel policy will apply.
 Our staff will organise the bank meeting in our Puerto Rico affiliates’ office and assist our Client during the bank interview(s).